ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 Tailsitter Input Mask
 =====================

-..note:: Use of this feature is not recommended since it will be removed in a later firmware revision
+.. note:: Use of this feature is not recommended since it will be removed in a later firmware revision

 To support people with experience flying 3D aircraft and wanting to learn how to